Shirleyxxy/shirleyxxy.github.io/_posts/2025-11-20-react-hooks.md

 2. React renders the component with the new `count` (this is the re-render)
 3. React commits the UI update to the screen
 4. After the render, React calls your effect → `document.title = ...`
+5. If the component re-renders again, React will run the cleanup (if provided) before the next effect, and it also runs cleanup on unmount.

 Important:
 - Updating `document.title` does not rerender the UI.
-- React only rerenders when you update React state with `setState`.
+- React can rerender because of state setters, new props, context updates, or parent renders.
 - Side effects like `document.title` do not trigger re-renders.

 Why updating the document title is a side effect (not rendering)?